 www.HealthyHearing.com |

-Ototoxic drugs can be harmful to hearingIn a news release about the study findings, the research authors said more study is needed, as the study was not designed to prove whether painkillers caused tinnitus.
+Ototoxic drugs can be harmful to hearingIn a news release about the study findings, the research authors said more study is needed, as the study was not designed to prove whether pain relievers cause tinnitus.
 However, people should still be mindful that all drugs carry side effects.
-“OTC analgesics clearly have benefits with short-term use.
+“OTC analgesics (pain relievers) clearly have benefits with short-term use.
 However, frequent use of these medications and use over long periods of time may increase the risk of tinnitus and may cause other adverse health effects," said lead author Sharon Curhan, MD, ScM, of the Brigham’s Channing Division of Network Medicine.
 "Therefore, it is important to take these medications mindfully and to limit their use as much as possible, and to discuss any change in medication use, whether prescription or non-prescription, with your health-care provider.”
 The study isn't the first to surface a link between common pain relievers and tinnitus.
-Several other studies have shown that OTC pain relievers may cause hearing loss and tinnitus, but generally only after prolonged use of very high doses.
+Several other studies have shown that pain relievers may cause hearing loss and tinnitus, but generally only after prolonged use of very high doses.
 When that happens, the damage is usually reversible after the drugs are stopped.
-This new study is the first to look at possible medical causes of chronic tinnitus.
 Besides pain relievers, there are many other "ototoxic drugs," which means they carry side effects that can trigger or worsen hearing loss, tinnitus and dizziness.
+For example, high blood pressure drugs have been linked to tinnitus.
 Tinnitus is very commonAbout 1 in 10 people report frequent tinnitus.
 The symptoms (or sound) can vary a lot and may come and go.
 Tinnitus has many potential causes.
 Some people report their diet worsens their tinnitus, for example.
 However, most of the time the cause is not known.
 One thing that is clear—tinnitus and hearing loss often go hand-in-hand.
 As the ear's fragile hair cells deteriorate, tinnitus can be more common.
-Related: Joy Victory, managing editor, Healthy Hearing
+Related:

 Related Help Pages: